 These are difficult times, but we are facing up to them to ensure we provide the services our residents need.
-Whatever decisions we make, we have a responsibility and a duty to understand and take into account your views.
+Whatever decisions we make, we have a responsibility and a duty to understand and take into account your views, and responding to this consultation will help ensure we can do just that.